themix-project/themix-gui/README.md

 After exporting a theme select the generated theme (oomox-YOUR-THEME-NAME) in your appearance config tool (for example, _lxappearance_ or _gnome-tweak-tool_).

+### CLI

 If your prefer CLI interface, refer to `change_color.sh` scripts inside `./plugins/`.
+For `xresources` and `random` themes in CLI use palettes from `/opt/oomox/scripted_colors/` directory.
+Using scripted palettes enables you to use bash to write simple generators for dynamic themes (as alternative to plugins in oomox-gui).
+GUI is not attempting to execute any scripted palettes with bash because downloading such scripted themes from random places could lead to unexpected result so you can use them only with CLI, when you really know what you're doing.